ikmalsaid/ikmalsaid/README.md

 ### Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px"></a>

+- I am building solutions with AI through web apps, games and digital experiences.
+- Currently working on STELLA, a family of AI solutions for superb image generation and manipulation.
-- I'm working on things related to Games / Websites / Software / AI.
-Your support is hugely appreciated!
+- Your support will always be appreciated!
-- I'm also looking for work/internship from local or international companies to support me and my family.